SohamMalakar/Fun-Assembly/README.md

 ## Installation

 There are few pre-compiled binaries available in the [release](https://github.com/SohamMalakar/Fun-Assembly/releases/latest) section.
-Download the release and run the installation script.
+Download the archive from there and extract the files.
+Then, run the installation script.

 ---